beardymcjohnface/Koverage/paper/paper.md

 With the current state of sequencing technologies, it is trivial to generate terabytes of sequencing data for hundreds or even thousands of samples.
-Furthermore, databases such as the Sequence Read Archive (SRA) and the European Nucleotide Archive (ENV), containing nearly 100 petabytes combined of sequencing data, are constantly being mined and reanalysed in bioinformatics analyses.
+Furthermore, databases such as the Sequence Read Archive (SRA) and the European Nucleotide Archive (ENA), containing nearly 100 petabytes combined of sequencing data, are constantly being mined and reanalysed in bioinformatics analyses.
 Computational inefficiencies at such scales waste thousands of dollars worth of service units, while memory and I/O bottlenecks can lead to under-utilisation of CPUs.
 In more severe cases, I/O heavy processes in large parallel batches can result in significantly impaired performance, especially for HPC clusters with a